pritishmishra/grade-api-test/readme.md

 ## Tips
 1. Use this API `info` if you want to access all the information you can access (your team and all your teammates' grades).
 2. All responses are in `json` format.
-3. We are using a very simple authedication method, by passing `api_token` in the request headers.
+3. We are using a very simple authedication method, by passing `token` in the request headers.
 When you use some real-world APIs, you will see some more sophisticated authedication approches.